Current Students

 The formal grade appeal process for eCore courses is used to appeal the final grade in a course.
 Grade appeals related to individual assignments should be made to the course instructor.

-If a student wishes to appeal a grade, that appeal must be made within thirty (30) days after the grade is posted.
-The student must first complete the eCore Student Grade Appeal Form to initiate the process and acknowledge his or her understanding of the grade appeal process.
-Once the form is submitted, the student may initiate the first step of the grade appeal process as follows:
+If a student wishes to appeal a grade, that appeal must be submitted within thirty (30) days after the grade is posted.
+The student must first complete the eCore Student Grade Appeal Form in SEADS to initiate the process and acknowledge understanding of the grade appeal process.
+The grade appeal will then progress through the following stages of review:

 Incomplete Grade Policy